5. Classes

 public function __toString(): string {

-// return the JSON string of the attributes
+// render the JSON attribute string

 $attributes = [];